omahs/imx-docs/docs/main/guides/minting-on-immutable-x.md

 :::info Updating metadata
 Your collection’s metadata schema can be updated by [editing the collection metadata schema.](/docs/metadata-schema-registration#edit-metadata-schema).

-In order to update token metadata values, you can [request a metadata refresh.](/docs/asset-metadata-refreshes)
+In order to update asset metadata values based on the changes that you've made, you can [request a metadata refresh.](/docs/asset-metadata-refreshes) You will need to identify the tokens that need to be re-crawled, and the updates that have been made to them via the Metadata API.

+We aim to process requests within 2 business days (AEST) but this can take longer depending on demand.
 :::

 ## Metadata blueprint